 - USDA Mortgages

-The all-online process makes Rocket Mortgage one of the fastest mortgage processes in the industry.
-You can both prequalify for a mortgage and make a full application using the mobile app.
-As a veteran, the company will work directly with the VA to obtain your Certificate of Eligibility, the document required for all veterans to obtain VA financing.
-They offer all types of VA loans for both purchases and refinancing.
+The all-online process makes Rocket Mortgage one of the fastest mortgage processes in the industry for current and former service members.
+You can both pre-qualify for a mortgage and make a full application using the mobile app.

-However, the online process may be somewhat uncomfortable for applicants purchasing their first home.
+However, the online process may be somewhat uncomfortable for applicants buying their first home.
 You won’t have the advantage of an in-person representative, and you will be required to upload any required documentation.

 If you’re familiar with the mortgage process, particularly for a VA home loan, and your primary concern is processing speed, Rocket Mortgage is your lender.

-One of the factors that distinguish USAA as one of the best VA home lenders is the fact that the company specializes in providing financial products and services to active duty military members and veterans, as well as their families.
+USAA is one of the best VA home lenders because this association specializes in providing financial products and services to active duty military members and veterans as well as their families.

 And not only do they provide VA home loans, but they also offer:

-That makes USAA a virtual one-stop-shop for anyone who is currently or previously a member of the US armed services.
+That makes USAA a virtual one-stop-shop for any home buyer who currently or previously served in the U.S. armed forces.

 Because it offers so many financial products and services, USAA can be especially valuable to active duty or new or recently separated veterans to begin the process of building a firm financial foundation in life.

-One of the best types of financial institutions you can establish a relationship with is a credit union.
-Because they are owned by members – not stockholders – they can provide the benefit of paying the highest interest rates on deposits, while charging the lowest on loans.
-And unlike banks, they don’t hit their members with a plethora of mysterious fees.
+I like credit unions because they are owned by members – not stockholders.
+They can pay higher interest rates on deposits while charging lower fees on loans.
+And unlike banks, they don’t hit their members with mysterious fees.

-Despite the name, Navy Federal Credit Union is a credit union available to current and former members of all branches of the US military.
+Despite the name, Navy Federal Credit Union services active duty and former military service members from all branches of the military.
 In fact, it’s the single largest credit union in the country.

-Like the other mortgage lenders on this list, they specialize in VA home loans.
-But as a credit union, they also offer all the advantages of credit union membership.
-That includes:
+Like the other mortgage lenders on this list, Navy Federal specializes in VA home loans.
+But as a credit union, it also offers all the advantages of credit union membership which include:

-On the mortgage front, they offer conventional financing as well as VA mortgage loans.
-But VA mortgage loans are the mortgage type they specialize in.
-In addition to offering all types of VA mortgages, the company also provides some of the lowest interest rates in the industry.
+On the mortgage front, Navy Federal offers conventional loans as well as VA mortgage loans.
+But VA loans are this union’s specialty.
+This lender offers some of the lowest VA loan rates in the industry.